Hyle-org/devhub-hyle/docs/developers/general-doc/smart-contracts.md

 For example, if a smart contract was registered onchain to verify Ethereum EOAs, the `identity` for them would look like `0x1234...5678.eth_eoa` where `eth_eoa` is the name of the contract and the first part matches a regular Ethereum address.

-!!! warning
-    All proofs in a transaction must declare the same identity as the first transaction or an empty identity.
+**Note**: All proofs in a transaction must declare the same identity as the first transaction or an empty identity.

 #### TX Hash